trackit/terraform-aws-client-vpn/README.md

 ## Example

 ### Using federated authentification (best security) :
-- How to setup federated authentification with aws sso here : http://ARTICLE
 - AWS VPN Client download link : https://aws.amazon.com/vpn/client-vpn-download/
 - You can find the generated Client VPN configuration into your terraform folder.
 - Each user have a login/password to authenticate.